 Making these Pickles

 Slice the chiles into rounds and add to the bowl with the turmeric and ginger.
 Squeeze limes over the ingredients in the bowl, and sprinkle with salt.
-Start with the lower amount called for in the recipe and adjust to suit your taste.
+Start with the lower amount of salt called for in the recipe and adjust to suit your taste.
 (You can even add more salt a day or two later.)

 Transfer everything to a glass jar for storage.
 Refrigerate, and shake jar occasionally during the first week or so.